 On 21 December, Galtieri stages a palace coup and takes over as president.
 Rocked by internal conflicts between the soft and hard liners and between senior and junior officers, the junta is in its last throws.

-1982 - Protestors against the junta take to the streets in late March.
+1982 - Protesters against the junta take to the streets in late March.
 Attempting to deflect attention away from the renewed opposition, Galtieri authorises the seizing of the disputed Falklands Islands (Islas Malvinas), which Britain has occupied since 1833.
 On 2 April Argentine troops take possession of the islands.

 However, the plan backfires when British Prime Minister Margaret Thatcher dispatches a large military and naval force to recapture the islands.
 The turning point of the 'Falklands War' comes on 2 May when the British submarine HMS Conqueror torpedoes and sinks the Argentine battleship General Belgrano, killing 323 Argentine sailors.